 - Remove each end of the eggplant.
 Remove the skin with a vegetable peeler.

 - Line a large cutting board or cookie sheet with paper or kitchen towels.
-Arrange eggplant so they are not overlapping.
-Brush with olive oil and sprinkle with a kosher salt.
-Turn over and repeat.
+Arrange eggplant in a single layer and sprinkle with salt.

-- Add another layer of paper towels and repeat the oil and salt process.
+- Add another layer of paper or linen towels and repeat the process.
 Repeat this step again if there is additional eggplant.
-Top the final layer of eggplant with a layer of towels.
+Top the final layer of eggplant with another towel.

 - Place another cutting board or cookie sheet on top of the last layer and weigh it down using weights or heavy cans.
-Let sit for 30 minutes minimum to 2 hours.
+Let sit for 30 minutes minimum to 2 hours or even overnight.

-- Heat the grill on medium heat (about 300°F).
+- Heat the grill on medium heat (about 300-400°F).
+Drizzle the eggplant with olive oil and season with cracked pepper or any seasoning you desire.
 Grill eggplant slices 5 to 7 minutes each side.